Glasgow Science Centre tower open after smoking cable alert

 "Engineers repaired the fault overnight and the tower is fully operational today."

-A fire service spokesman said: "Crew members from HMS Bangor saw a cable that feeds the lift motor room overheating, so they came over with a couple of extinguishers and put out an overheating cable in the lift motor room.'No damage'
+A fire service spokesman said: "Crew members from HMS Bangor saw a cable that feeds the lift motor room overheating, so they came over with a couple of extinguishers and put out an overheating cable in the lift motor room.

 "Scottish Fire and Rescue Service attended and checked that the fire was extinguished and there was no damage."